For Employers - Universities, other HEI institutions or Enterprises in Ireland

 Yes, if conditions of the researcher’s contract change in terms of ending date, a new agreement showing new employment dates must be issued to the researcher.
 A copy of the agreement with a copy of the new employment contract must be forwarded to the EURAXESS Ireland office for processing as soon as possible.

-Please issue a new agreement with details of new dependants inserted into Section 2 of the form.
+Please issue a new agreement with details of new dependants inserted into Section 2 of the form editing the latest version of the agreement in the web based processing system.
 Make sure the researcher receives his/her new original copy.
-A copy of the amended agreement must be forwarded to the EURAXESS office for processing ASAP.

 The Hosting Agreement will automatically lapse when the researcher is not admitted or when the contract of employment between the researcher and your